zackattack01/breedly/docs/phase_one.md

     - this will take just a username, feed_url and password
     - on success will fire off backbone home (users show), and this will provide a way for the user to update settings with interests, age, etc.
 - session new (shares a partial with users new)
-- jbuilder from here down
+- ejs templates for
     - user's show
     - user's edit
 - feed views to come